alimirjamali/personal-qubesos/qubesimgconvertertt/README.md

 utilities with additional _--filter_ & _--mirror_ options which allows user to select the desired filter.
 An extra _--ANSI_ function is provided to quickly check the results directly within the terminal.
-A special _--alphacomposite_ option is available which allows compositing of one image on another.
-By default, `qvm-get-image-tt` checks for an special **ttfilter** VM feature and uses it to determine custom effect per VM.
+A special _--alphacomposite_ option is available which allows composition of one image on another.
+By default, `qvm-get-image-tt` checks for an special **ttfilter** VM feature and uses it to determine the current Tweak Tool filter effect per VM.
 If the _ttfilter_ key is not present or is invalid, the default tint effect will be applied.
-To change the default Tweak Tool filter of any VM:
+To change the Tweak Tool filter effect of any VM:

 ```
 qvm-features VMNAME ttfilter <tint|overlay|thin-border|thick-border|untouched|invert|mirror|flip>